laiaatomas/irwa-search-engine/README.md

       <img src="static/image.png" alt="Project Logo"/>
     </td>
     <td style="vertical-align: top;">
-      This repository contains the template code for the IRWA Final Project - Search Engine with Web Analytics.
+      This repository contains the implemented code from the template for the IRWA Final Project - Search Engine with Web Analytics.
       The project is implemented using Python and the Flask web framework.
 It includes a simple web application that allows users to search through a collection of documents and view analytics about their searches.
     </td>
   </tr>